rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W7.md

 The goal is to exploit temporal redundancy by **predicting the current frame** based on previously coded frames.
 There are three types of **coded frames:**

 - _I-frame:_ Intra-coded frame, coded independently of all other frames
-- _P-frame:_ Predicively coded frame, coded based on previously coded frame
+- _P-frame:_ Predicatively coded frame, coded based on previously coded frame
 - _B-frame:_ Bi-directionally predicted frame, coded based on both previous and future coded frames

 ![](./Figures/VisComp_Fig7-3.PNG)

-Temporal redundancy reduction my be _ineffective_ when there are many scene changes or when there is high motion.
+Temporal redundancy reduction may be _ineffective_ when there are many scene changes or when there is high motion.

 ### 9.4.2 Video Compressor Diagram